steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 The probe for the existence and type of a path and directory creation MUST be atomic.
 The combined operation, including `mkdirs(parent(F))` MAY be atomic.

-The return value is always true - even if a new directory is not created. (this is defined in HDFS)
+The return value is always true - even if a new directory is not created.
+ (this is defined in HDFS)

+#### Implementation Notes: Local Filesystem

+The local filesystem does not raise an exception if `mkdirs(p)` is invoked on a path that exists and is a file.
+Instead the operation returns false.

+    if isFile(FS, p):
+       FS' = FS
+       result = False

 <!--  ============================================================= -->
 <!--  METHOD: create() -->